vaebhav10/trader-sentiment-analysis/trader-sentiment-analysis/README.md

 ## Setup

-Install required libraries:
+1. Clone the repository or download the files

-pip install pandas numpy matplotlib seaborn
+3. Install required dependencies: pip install -r requirements.txt

 ## How to Run